microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/call-list-contentsharingsessions.md

 ## Response

-If successful, this method returns a `200 OK` response code and collection of [contentSharingSession](../resources/contentsharingsession.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [contentSharingSession](../resources/contentsharingsession.md) objects in the response body.

 ## Example

 ### Request

+The following is an example of a request.

 # [HTTP](#tab/http)
 <!-- {